Modernization and expansion

 Additionally, the upgrade and reconfiguration of the Apron B has been completed.
 Apron B has been expanded by additional 11.000 m2, and its capacity has been increased from 7 parking positions for C-code aircraft, to 10 parking positions for C-code aircraft and 1 dependent parking position for larger E-code aircraft.
 Drainage of wastewater and atmospheric discharge from the extended apron B is directed towards the existing, but also the newly built network of sewage.
 Lighting on the apron B is provided from the existing as well as from new light poles, both equipped with new LED reflectors.

-In parallel with the extension of the Pier C, work is underway on a customized extension of Apron C on an area of approximately 45.000 m2.
-It is planned for 8 new aircraft parking positions to be established.
-The extension of Apron C will contribute to increasing the overall capacity of the airport and shall provide a connection to the new de-/anti-icing pad.
+In parallel with the extension of the Pier C, the extension of Apron C was customized on an area of approximately 45.000 m2.
+Eight new aircraft parking positions have been established.
+The extension of Apron C contributed to the increase of the overall airport capacity and enabled connection with the new de-/anti-icing pad.

 New de-/anti-icing pad

 The construction of a new de-/anti-icing pad is part of the airport aprons expansion project and its first phase includes the construction of a new de-/anti-icing parking position.
 The implementation of this pad will increase the airport's capacity from 10 aircraft de-icings per hour on the existing de-/anti-icing pad, to 16 aircraft de-icings per hour on the existing and new pad.
 The new pad construction project including the necessary modifications on the existing pad will be implemented on an area of approximately 25.500 m2.